 Who is Tag-n-Trac?

 Venu and his cofounder have backgrounds in wireless from years at leaders like Qualcomm and Texas Instruments.
-During this time, they focused heavily on IoT first generation for location, condition monitoring, and asset tracking-type applications.
+During this time, they focused heavily on first generation IoT for location, condition IoT device monitoring, and asset tracking-type applications.
 Through this experience they saw the need for a platform that could solve the EDGE data acquisition for the lowest cost.
 With the second generation of IoT leaning towards this model as well, they developed Tag-n-Trac as a hardware-enabled SaaS platform.
 They now work with multiple verticals including pharmaceutical, retail, healthcare, and any vertical that needs real-time monitoring and visibility.

 A lot of companies are saying the same thing, but Tag-n-Trac takes a different approach.
 They looked at the current products in the market and noticed that they weren’t fully solving the end-to-end piece of the supply chain visibility.
 Instead, they took the bulky tracking device and reduced it to the size of a sticker.